-2.6.4 Changing the Boundary Definitions Through the Medium File
+Changing the Boundary Definitions Through the Exchange File

-To add new exchange reactions to the model a modified medium.yaml file has been included in the additional files.
-This new boundary condition could be added by creating a new entry in the existing medium.yaml file but for this tutorial the media can be changed by running the following command:
+To add new exchange reactions to the model a modified exchange.yaml file has been included in the additional files.
+This new boundary condition could be added by creating a new entry in the existing exchange.yaml file but for this tutorial the exchange file can be changed by running the following command:

-'''

-(psamm-env) $ cp ../additional_files/medium.yaml .
+(psamm-env) \$ cp ../additional_files/exchange.yaml .

-'''

-This will simulate adding in the new mannitol compound into the media file as well as setting the uptake of glucose to be zero.
+This will simulate adding in the new mannitol compound into the exchange file as well as setting the uptake of glucose to be zero.

-Now you can track changes to the medium file using the Git command:
+Now you can track changes to the exchange file using the Git command:

-'''

-(psamm-env) $ git diff medium.yaml
+(psamm-env) \$ git diff exchange.yaml

-'''

-From the output, it can be seen that a new entry was added in the medium file to add the mannitol exchange reaction and that the lower flux limit for glucose uptake was changed to zero.
+From the output, it can be seen that a new entry was added in the exchange file to add the mannitol exchange reaction and that the lower flux limit for glucose uptake was changed to zero.
 This will ensure that any future simulations done with the model in these conditions will only have mannitol available as a carbon source.

 '''

-00 - 1, 5 + 1, 7 00
+@@ -1,5 +1,7 @@

 name: Default medium

 compounds:

 +- id: manni

 lower: -10

 - id: ac_e

-reaction: EX_ac_e
+reaction: EX_ac

 lower: 0.0

 @@ -25,7 +27,7 @@

 lower: 0.0

 - id: glc_D_e

-reaction: EX_glc_e
+reaction: EX_glc

 lower: -10.0

 lower: 0.0

 - id: gln_L_e

-reaction: EX_gln_L_e
+reaction: EX_gln_L

 lower: 0.0

 '''